 I'm using the embedded assembler in one of my C-function.
 In the µVision editor, the Dynamic Syntax Checking shows me some errors for this function.
 Here is an example:

 When I hover the mouse over these red error symbols, I see the following error messages:

 error: expected '(' after 'asm' error: expected ';' after top-level asm block

 error: use of undeclared identifier 'mov'

-In this example, the embedded assembler of the Arm compiler version 5 is used.
-The µVision Dynamic Syntax Checking uses the same compiler-frontend as our Arm compiler version 6.
-Since the syntax for the embedded assembler of Arm compiler version 5.x is different to the inline assembler of compiler version 6, this syntax is not recognized and errors are generated.
+In this example, the embedded assembler of the Arm compiler 5 is used.
+The Dynamic Syntax Checking uses the same compiler-frontend as our Arm compiler 6.
+Since the syntax for the embedded assembler of Arm compiler 5 is different to the inline assembler of Arm compiler 6, this syntax is not recognized and errors are generated.

 of your data.